-Credit cards are not good or evil, they are a tool you can use to improve your finances.
+Credit cards are not good or evil.
+They are a tool you can use to improve your finances.
 But if used irresponsibly, they can lead to a personal finance disaster.
-If you plan out your cards and pay off your balances in full every month, you have little to worry about.
+If you plan how to use your cards and pay off your balances in full every month, you have little to worry about.

 I use credit cards for every possible purchase to maximize my rewards, but some people are better off avoiding credit cards altogether.
 Credit cards may not be right for you, but for millions of people they are a great tool.
 If you know yourself and your habits, you can make the best credit card choices for you and your finances.

 If you liked this article, you may also be interested in: